linz/topo-workflows/docs/infrastructure/disaster recovery runbook.md

    apt update
    apt install -y postgresql-client
    ```
-   4. Dump the database from the temporary database:
+   4. Get the temporary db endpoint address: `aws rds describe-db-instances --query="DBInstances[?DBName=='temp-argo-db'].Endpoint.Address"`
-   `pg_dump --host=ENDPOINT --username=argo_user --dbname=argo > argodbdump`
+   5. Dump the database from the temporary database, replacing ENDPOINT with the temp-argo-db endpoint address: `pg_dump --host=ENDPOINT --username=argo_user --dbname=argo > argodbdump`.
-   You will be prompted for a password, which is in the AWS Systems Manager Parameter Store (it is the same as the database the snapshot was taken from).
+   You will be prompted for a password, get the password from the [AWS Systems Manager Parameter Store](https://ap-southeast-2.console.aws.amazon.com/systems-manager/parameters/%252Feks%252Fargo%252Fpostgres%252Fpassword/description?region=ap-southeast-2&tab=Table).
-   5. Load the database into the new Argo database:
+   6. Load the database into the new Argo database, replacing ENDPOINT with the new cluster endpoint address:
    `psql --host=ENDPOINT --username=argo_user --dbname=argo < argodbdump`
-   Again, you will be prompted for a password, which is in the AWS Systems Manager Parameter Store.
+   You will be prompted for a password, get the password from the [AWS Systems Manager Parameter Store](https://ap-southeast-2.console.aws.amazon.com/systems-manager/parameters/%252Feks%252Fargo%252Fpostgres%252Fpassword/description?region=ap-southeast-2&tab=Table).
 6. Redeploy the cluster configuration files to enable the connection to the database and turn on workflow archiving:
    1. Run `npx cdk8s synth` to recreate the `persistence` section in `dist/0005-argo-workflows.k8s.yaml`.
    2. Redeploy the Argo config file: `kubectl replace --filename=dist/0005-argo-workflows.k8s.yaml`